zachary82699/Spotify-Ad-Muter/README.md

     - Uncheck 'Process Facebook data' & Uncheck 'Process my personal data for tailored ads'

 # CONTRIBUTE
-You can contribute to this project by adding any ad title that doesn`t already exist in ad_titles[].
-Please follow the formatting of the variable.
+You can contribute to this project by adding any ad title that don't already exist.
+Please make an issue with the problematic title and I will add it.
 Thanks!

 # SUPPORT ME
 If you did find this script useful, please consider buying me a coffee - https://www.buymeacoffee.com/Zach826